 Pursuant to the Urban Pan, in order for a deviation to be approved, the project must provide quality environments and substantial amenities.
-As proposed, the project includes 50 percent of the units with storefronts facing the street.
-In addition, high quality, drought tolerant and native landscaping is proposed throughout the project.
-The total number of proposed trees and shrubs exceeds the code minimum as discussed further below.
-Finally, the street facing landscaping is enhanced with flowering trees and will provide visual interest and shade along Pomona Avenue.
+As proposed, the project includes high quality hardscaping with drought tolerant and native landscaping.
+The total number of proposed trees and shrubs exceeds the code minimum as discussed below in the "landscaping" Section of this report.
+Finally, the street facing landscaping is enhanced with several flowering trees that will provide visual interest and shade along Industrial Way and Superior Avenue.
 In addition, and as required by the code, all utilities will be undergrounded.
 Additional discussion regarding the required findings for the deviation pursuant to CMMC Section 13-83.52 is provided below under the "Findings" section of this staff report.